M. A. Ganapathy (police officer): Uttar Pradesh

 M. A. Ganapathy was initially allotted Uttar Pradesh Cadre and served there between 1987 and 1999.
 During this period, inter-alia, he worked as Senior/Superintendent of Police in districts like Kanpur City, Meerut, Allahabad, Nainital, Hardoi, Sonebhadra etc. The policing challenges in these assignments were varied and included tackling communal issues, city policing, serious crimes investigation, anti-dacoity operations, naxal problem etc.

 Central Bureau of Investigation

 M. A. Ganapathy served in the CBI as SP/DIG between 1999 and 2007.
 During this period, as SP he supervised the enquiry into allegations of Cricket match fixing (2000), which culminated in action against certain cricketers by the BCCI.
-M A Ganapathy features in a book on Cricket match fixing by sports journalist Ed Hawkins titled Bookie, Gambler, Fixer, Spy: A journey into the heart of crickets underworld (Bloomsburg, 2012), where his role as investigator in the cricket match fixing enquiry of CBI in 2000 is discussed in detail.
+M A Ganapathy features in a book on Cricket match fixing by sports journalist Ed Hawkins titled Bookie, Gambler, Fixer, Spy: A journey into the heart of crickets underworld (Bloomsbury, 2012), where his role as investigator in the cricket match fixing enquiry of CBI in 2000 is discussed in detail.
 Subsequently, upon promotion, M A Ganapathy was DIG of Anti-Corruption-I, Delhi, which investigates corruption cases.